bjoernalbers/diceware-wordlist-german/README.md

 those passphrases using ordinary dice, invented by Arnold Reinhold.
 You simply roll five dice to pick a random word from a Diceware wordlist until you have enough words.
-This repository provices such a list.
+This repository provides such a list.

 ## Formats